woder/TorchBot/README.md

 ========

 TorchBot is a bot written for minecraft in the java launguage.
-It supports plugins written in JavaScript.
-See the Wiki for a basic plugin tutorial.
 ------------------------------------------------------------------------

+TorchBot supports basic plugins written in javascript.
+See the plugin tutorial section of the Wiki for some examples and a basic tutorial.

 Official Website: http://torchbot.net
 Forums: http://torchbot.net/forum